 The problem is that when dealing with intra-only profile, 12 redundant flags are coded.
-For monochrome profile, 3 color-related flags are unnecessarily coded.
+For monochrome profile, 4 color-related flags are unnecessarily coded.
+Additionally, BDPCM is only allowed when transform skip is activated.
+Therefore, no need to signal the BDPCM constraint flag if transform skip constraint flag is equal to one.
+This is also true for CC-ALF that is only allowed if ALF is activated and sign data hiding that is enabled if dependent quantizer is allowed.
+Finally, if no APS is allowed by the constraint flag “no_aps_constraint_flag”, ALF showed be disallowed and therefore no need to signal its constraint flag.
 This contribution proposes removing this redundancy by conditionally coding these flags depending on the current profile.

-Proposal
+Proposal 1:

-At the constraint information level, the chroma type and inter coding can be checked to remove redundant coding.
+At the constraint information level, the chroma type, inter coding and other constraint flags can be checked to remove redundant coding.
 This is done in the following way: